At first glance, Fig 7A looks like a CIH believer's dream come true (apart from the words "High Fat Diet").

 ↑ Peripheral Hyperinsulinemia → ↓ Uncoupling Proteins (WAT) → ↓ Energy Expenditure → ↑ Obesity.

-Obesity is caused by a reduction in energy expenditure.
+Obesity is caused by a reduction in energy expenditure in these mice.
 Game, Set and Match to The Energy Balance Equation.
 It’s the Calories, Stupid.
-In the mice in this study, energy expenditure is strongly influenced by insulin levels.
+In these mice, energy expenditure is strongly influenced by insulin levels.
 In humans, not a lot.
-In humans, insulin can act as a stimulant and as a sedative.
+In humans, insulin can act as a stimulant or a sedative.

 I'm not an insulin denier as is obvious from my other blog posts.
-I'm still controlling my carbohydrate intake to ~125g/day from whole foods.
+I'm still restricting my carbohydrate intake to ~125g/day from whole foods.

-I'm not a food reward denier and I've been using food reward principles to lose some more weight.
+I'm not a food reward denier.
+I've been using food reward principles to lose even more weight.

-The above post will probably annoy some people.
-Before wasting your time writing a comment, please note my Moderation Policy.
+This post will probably annoy some people.
+Before wasting your time writing a comment, please read my Moderation Policy.